torrejonv/teranode/docs/architecture/teranode-architecture.md

 - **Merkle Subtree Store**: This is a dedicated storage component within the Validator service that holds the subtrees.
 It retains the subtrees until a new block is found and integrated into the blockchain, after which the subtrees are no longer needed and can be discarded.
 This storage ensures that subtrees are readily available for block validation and helps in maintaining the continuity of the validation process.

-#### 4.5.4.
-Overall Block and SubTree Validation Process
+#### 4.6.3.
+Overall Block Process

 The validation process is continuous and iterative, designed to maintain the blockchain's integrity and support high transaction throughput:

-1. **Transaction and SubTree Receipt**: Transactions are collected and grouped into subtrees, each representing up to 1 million transaction IDs.

-2. **SubTree Validation**: As subtrees are broadcast, the Validator service validates them in real-time.
-   * If a subtree contains a transaction that has not been previously validated, the Validator service retrieves the full transaction data and validates it.
-   * If the Validator service successfully validates a subtree, it is "blessed," indicating approval.
-If a subtree (or a transaction within the subtree) fails validation, the subtree is rejected.

-3. **Merkle Subtree Storage**: Validated subtrees are stored in the Merkle subtree Store.

-4. **Block Assembly and Propagation**: When a new block is discovered by a miner, it's announced to the network, including only the top-level Merkle hashes of the subtrees.
+1. **Block Assembly and Propagation**: When a new block is discovered by a miner, it's announced to the network, including only the top-level Merkle hashes of the subtrees.

-5. **Block Validation by Validator Service**: The Validator service uses the stored subtrees to validate the newly announced block quickly.
+2. **Block Validation by Validator Service**: The Validator service uses the stored subtrees to validate the newly announced block quickly.
 This is done by deriving the announced top-level Merkle hashes from the hashes of the subtrees in the Merkle subtree Store.

-6. **Blockchain Update**: Once the Validator service validates a block, it propagates this block to the Blockchain service, ensuring that the blockchain remains up-to-date and consistent across all nodes.
+3. **Blockchain Update**: Once the Validator service validates a block, it propagates this block to the Blockchain service, ensuring that the blockchain remains up-to-date and consistent across all nodes.

 ---

-### 4.6.
+### 4.7.
 P2P Service

 The P2P Service allows peers to subscribe and receive blockchain notifications, effectively allowing nodes to receive notifications about new blocks and subtrees in the network.